By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Entering the US can be an intimidating and tiring experience for foreign travelers.
 I was apprehensive when I flew into Los Angeles last year for my first US trip as an adult, anticipating long lines at immigration and stern questioning about my reasons for visiting.

-Instead, I breezed through LA airport.
+Instead, I breezed through the LA airport.
 The immigration officer who checked my passport explained I’d been lucky to complete this process so quickly – especially given I’m not a member of Global Entry, the US Government program which lets travelers fast-track their security screening upon arrival in the US.

 Global Entry is one of five services in the US Government’s Trusted Traveler Program, which aims to make it quicker and simpler for people to move into and out of the US, as well as between its states.
 Its services most relevant to international travelers are Global Entry and TSA PreCheck.